Lazard Asset Management LLC Sells 593,964 Shares of iShares MSCI Emerging Markets ETF (NYSEARCA:EEM)

-Lazard Asset Management LLC trimmed its position in shares of iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) by 44.0% during the first quarter, HoldingsChannel reports.
-The firm owned 756,332 shares of the exchange traded fund’s stock after selling 593,964 shares during the quarter.
-Lazard Asset Management LLC’s holdings in iShares MSCI Emerging Markets ETF were worth $40,341,000 at the end of the most recent quarter.
+Lazard Asset Management LLC lessened its holdings in iShares MSCI Emerging Markets ETF (NYSEARCA:EEM) by 44.0% in the first quarter, HoldingsChannel reports.
+The fund owned 756,332 shares of the exchange traded fund’s stock after selling 593,964 shares during the period.
+Lazard Asset Management LLC’s holdings in iShares MSCI Emerging Markets ETF were worth $40,341,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
-Resource Management LLC bought a new position in iShares MSCI Emerging Markets ETF in the first quarter valued at approximately $242,000.
-Banco de Sabadell S.A lifted its position in iShares MSCI Emerging Markets ETF by 30.1% in the 1st quarter.
-Banco de Sabadell S.A now owns 1,600 shares of the exchange traded fund’s stock valued at $85,000 after acquiring an additional 370 shares in the last quarter.
-Eldridge Investment Advisors Inc. boosted its stake in iShares MSCI Emerging Markets ETF by 12.4% in the 1st quarter.
-Eldridge Investment Advisors Inc. now owns 20,727 shares of the exchange traded fund’s stock worth $1,106,000 after purchasing an additional 2,284 shares during the period.
-Montag A & Associates Inc. bought a new position in iShares MSCI Emerging Markets ETF during the 1st quarter worth about $224,000.
-Finally, CIBC Asset Management Inc raised its stake in shares of iShares MSCI Emerging Markets ETF by 67.0% in the 1st quarter.
-CIBC Asset Management Inc now owns 289,848 shares of the exchange traded fund’s stock valued at $15,460,000 after purchasing an additional 116,335 shares during the period.
+Several other hedge funds have also added to or reduced their stakes in the stock.
+Manchester Financial Inc. bought a new position in iShares MSCI Emerging Markets ETF during the 1st quarter worth $25,000.
+Regent Peak Wealth Advisors LLC bought a new position in shares of iShares MSCI Emerging Markets ETF in the fourth quarter worth $26,000.
+Country Trust Bank raised its stake in iShares MSCI Emerging Markets ETF by 47.4% in the first quarter.
+Country Trust Bank now owns 622 shares of the exchange traded fund’s stock valued at $33,000 after purchasing an additional 200 shares in the last quarter.
+Capital Asset Advisory Services LLC lifted its position in iShares MSCI Emerging Markets ETF by 47.1% during the fourth quarter.
+Capital Asset Advisory Services LLC now owns 659 shares of the exchange traded fund’s stock worth $34,000 after purchasing an additional 211 shares during the period.
+Finally, Focused Wealth Management Inc grew its stake in iShares MSCI Emerging Markets ETF by 45.7% during the first quarter.
+Focused Wealth Management Inc now owns 685 shares of the exchange traded fund’s stock worth $37,000 after buying an additional 215 shares in the last quarter.
 Institutional investors and hedge funds own 74.76% of the company’s stock.

 iShares MSCI Emerging Markets ETF, formerly iShares MSCI Emerging Markets Index Fund (the Fund), seeks investment results that correspond generally to the price and yield performance of publicly traded equity securities in global emerging markets, as measured by the MSCI Emerging Markets Index (the Index).